 Within the tower, there are 27 Diego Rivera-influenced murals painted by 26 Californian artists.
 Funded by the Public Works of Art Project in 1934, these murals, many of which were quite politically controversial at the time, captured some of the quintessential moments of the Great Depression in California.

 Coit Tower hours vary by season.
 Summer hours, in effect from May to October, are 10 AM to 6 PM.
 Winter hours, in effect from November to April, are 10 AM to 5 PM.

 Admission to the first floor—including many of the murals and Coit’s lovely café and outdoor area—is free.
 Docent-led tours of the lobby and 2nd floor murals are $8 per person, while admission to the observation deck—reached by an elevator and two flights of stairs—is between $6-9 for adults.

 Views of the city from Coit Tower are some of San Francisco’s best.
 From the observation deck, visitors can enjoy 360-degree views of San Francisco.
 Weather permitting, they will be able to see the cityscape, Alcatraz, the Golden Gate Bridge, and hopefully the wild parrots of Telegraph Hill.
 This is an ideal opportunity for guests to snap some candid shots, so they won't want to forget their cameras when they visit the tower.

 Join YMT Vacations on one of our vacation packages that stop in San Francisco.
-Book your place on Golden California National Parks Tour, Panama Canal Cruise & Coastal California, Alaska Cruise & West Coast Train Tour, and others, to experience the City by the Bay for yourself, including free time to visit Coit Tower.
+Book your place on our Sights of the Pacific Northwest tour to experience the City by the Bay for yourself, including free time to visit Coit Tower.
 Call your travel professional or YMT Vacations at 1-888-756-9072 to book!